Tobacco use among young people

 - Overall, around one-third of 15 to 25-year-olds smoke.

-Products containing tobacco and nicotine have significant effects on the behavioural and cognitive equilibrium of users, and young people in particular – children, adolescents, or young adults – should abstain from using them.
-The maturation process of certain parts of the brain, which are vulnerable to the neurotoxic effects of psychotropic substances, is not finished until around 25 years of age, with the result that children, adolescents, and young adults are more vulnerable to some of the effects of smoking, such as addiction[1].
-At the same time, the risk of many of the consequences of smoking increase, sometimes exponentially, according to the intensity of use.
-This can be seen as a combination of two distinct dimensions, one being temporal (for example number of years of tobacco use), and the other quantitative (number of cigarettes smoked).
-The age of starting to smoke, and in particular starting young, is directly correlated with the risk of tobacco-related health problems[2].
-Thus, tracking the evolution of tobacco use among young people represents an important public health issue.
+Products containing tobacco and nicotine have significant effects on the behavioural and cognitive well-being of consumers and in particular young people – children, adolescents or young adults – should refrain from consuming them.
+Indeed, the maturation process of certain areas of the brain that are vulnerable to the neurotoxic effects of psychotropic drugs only ends around the age of 25, making children, adolescents and young adults more vulnerable to certain effects of smoking, including addiction[1].
+Related to this, the risk of many consequences of smoking increases, sometimes even exponentially, with the intensity of tobacco consumption.
+This can be seen as the combination of two distinct dimensions, one temporal (e.g. in number of years of consumption), the other quantitative (e.g. the number of cigarettes smoked).
+The age of onset of consumption, and in particular early initiation, is therefore directly associated with the risk of occurrence of health problems due to smoking[2].
+Monitoring the evolution of tobacco use amongst young people therefore represents a major public health issue.

 Monitoring in Switzerland